-1.1 Ola is committed to providing a safe driving environment so far as is reasonably practicable, in which all drivers are treated fairly, with dignity and respect.
-The use of drugs and alcohol may impact on a driver’s capacity to drive safely and efficiently, thereby posing a risk to the safety of our driver, customers and the public alike.
+1.1 Ola Australia Pty Ltd (‘Ola’) is committed to providing a safe and healthy work environment, so far as is reasonably practicable in which all drivers are treated fairly, with dignity and respect.
+The use of drugs and alcohol may impact on a driver’s capacity to perform work safely, efficiently and with respect, thereby posing a risk to the health and safety of the driver and customers.

-1.2 This driver drug and alcohol zero tolerance policy outlines Ola’s commitment to a safe environment and is aimed at preventing, or minimising, any risk of injury or harm to the safety of our drivers, passengers or others, from the use of alcohol or drugs.
-It describes the standards of behaviour expected in relation to the use of drugs and alcohol, the responsibilities of Ola drivers and the consequences of breaching the policy.
+1.2 This Policy outlines Ola’s commitment to a safe environment and is aimed at preventing, or minimising, any risk of injury or harm to the health and safety of its drivers, or others, from the use of alcohol or drugs.
+It describes the standards of behaviour expected in relation to the use of drugs and alcohol, the responsibilities of drivers using the platform, and the consequences of breaching the policy.

-- all registered Ola drivers (collectively referred to as ‘drivers’);
+- all registered drivers using the Ola platform (collectively referred to as ‘drivers’);

-- any interactions or locations where drivers may be working, interacting with Ola employees or representing Ola for example, when driving a customer, visiting an Ola office location or interacting with a potential customer in representation of Ola (collectively referred to as ‘representing Ola’)
+- any interactions or locations where drivers may be working, interacting with Ola employees or driving on the Ola platform.
+For example, when driving a customer to a location, visiting an Ola office location, or interacting with a potential customer (collectively referred to as ‘driving on the Ola platform’)

-4.1 The following are terms used in this policy:
+3.1 The following are terms used in this Policy:

 ‘drugs’ — include illegal drugs, prescription or pharmacy drugs, or synthetic drugs as defined below.